fineanmol/plant-tree/README.md

-🌴 Updated on Fri, 21 Mar 2025 07:39:58 GMT
+🍀 Updated on Fri, 21 Mar 2025 09:30:01 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Simplicity is the soul of efficiency."